bontchev/dexid/README.md

 Version 1.09	Switched to using SHA256 instead of MD5 by default.
 		Made the program behave gracefully when neither `dexid.dat`, nor any other database exists at all, instead of throwing an error.

+Version 1.10	Was using SHA-1 instead of SHA256.
+Fixed.